Airline body sees Big Oil backlash as catalyst for green fuels

 Oil majors suffered a trio of defeats on Wednesday as 61% of Chevron shareholders demanded end-use emissions cuts and Exxon Mobil had a pair of activist candidates elected to its board to push climate demands.
 A Dutch court also ordered drastic emissions cuts by Royal Dutch Shell.

-The COVID-19 pandemic has increased the focus and pressure on climate emissions, said Walsh, the former boss of British Airways and its owner IAG (ICAG.L).
+The COVID-19 pandemic has increased the focus and pressure on climate emissions, said Walsh, the former boss of British Airways and its owner IAG.

 Walsh said the previous 2009 goal had been overtaken by the Paris Agreement and resulting pledges from governments and companies - including many airlines - to eliminate net emissions by mid-century.